 We would advise you to avoid being taken to court and take steps to reach a settlement with the landlord.
 Please get in touch with us if you have any concerns about this.

 If you are suffering financially you may be able to apply to the University's hardship fund.

 I've been living in University accommodation - do I still have to pay accommodation fees?

 As with off-campus tenancies, you would be legally bound to pay the full amount for the year, unless the University agrees to waive fees.
-The University has now released information about a fee rebate for the 2021 lockdown.
-You should have been emailed the following information:
+The University has now released information about a fee rebate for the 2021 lockdown - information is here.

 If you're unhappy with the University's handling of the pandemic there is a complaints process you can follow, and ASK can support you with the process.
 Please see our Complaints page for more information.

 You can also get in touch with the SU's elected officer team.

 Most students will have an assured shorthold tenancy (AST), which means your landlord cannot evict you without first serving appropriate notices and obtaining a court order.
 This will take time and is often not worth it if the tenancy is nearing its end, so most landlords are reluctant to start eviction proceedings.